dkz2r/latex-novice-academic-publishing/episodes/02-document-structure.md

 You've probably noticed by now that the characters `\`, `{`, and `}` are special characters in LaTeX.
 There are others though, such as `$`, `%`, `&`, `#` and `^`.
-These characters tend to be much less common in text, but you can use them by "excaping" them with a backslash.
+These characters tend to be much less common in text, but you can use them by "escaping" them with a backslash.
 For example,

 - `\%` produces `%`
 - `\&` produces `&`